ovh/docs/pages/web/domains/redirect_domain_name/guide.en-gb.md

 > Setting up a redirection can affect your SEO ranking.
 > Be careful about the changes you apply, or contact a [specialised provider](https://partner.ovhcloud.com/en-gb/) for SEO if necessary.
 >
-> Warning: A redirection created from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) does not redirect a URL as `https://` to another domain or URL.
+> Warning: A redirection created from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) does not redirect an URL as `https://` to another domain or URL.
 > To create this type of redirection, you will have to apply [a URL rewrite](https://docs.ovh.com/gb/en/hosting/htaccess_url_rewriting_using_mod_rewrite/), for example by editing a ".htaccess" file.
 >